 Wittenberg University sponsors a Defined Contribution Retirement Plan to provide retirement benefits for eligible employees.
 This is a voluntary plan available to help faculty and staff members supplement their retirement income.

 Through the Plan's Fund Sponsors and Recordkeeper, TIAA*, a tax-sheltered 403(b) annuity account is set up and maintained for each eligible participant.
 Participant 403(b) accounts contain sub-accounts governed by separate eligibility, contribution and distribution rules.
-These sub-accounts are the Defined Contribution Account and the Tax Deferred Annuity Account.
+These sub-accounts are the Defined Contribution Account and the Supplemental Retirement Account.

-Upon hire, all employees are immediately eligible to participate in the Tax Deferred Annuity (TDA) portion of the plan.
+Upon hire, all employees are immediately eligible to participate in the Supplemental Retirement Account (SRA) portion of the plan.

 Eligible employees can participate in the Defined Contribution (DC) portion after being credited with one year of service.
 Wittenberg will waive the one year eligibility period for new employees who have been credited with at least 1,000 hours of service in a 12-month period with a previous employer that sponsored a 403(b) plan.

-Employees who would like to contribute additional amounts above 5% or who are not yet eligible to participate in the Defined Contribution Account can make deferrals into the Tax Deferred Annuity Account immediately upon hire.
-The TDA does have a loan feature and funds are available for distribution at age 59 1/2 whether or not you are still employed.
+Employees who would like to contribute additional amounts above 5% or who are not yet eligible to participate in the Defined Contribution Account can make deferrals into the Supplemental Retirement Account immediately upon hire.
+The SRA does have a loan feature and funds are available for distribution at age 59 1/2 whether or not you are still employed.

 The Summary Plan Description (SPD) provides a summary of the main features of the Plan and is written to help make provisions of the Plan easier for you to understand.